societe-generale/ci-droid-run/README.md

 You only need to have Docker and Docker-compose installed and working on your machine.

-### what the script does
+### What the script does

-The main script is [ci-droid-run-sh](./ci-droid-run.sh).
+The main script is [ci-droid-run.sh](./ci-droid-run.sh).
 It does simple things in sequence :
 1. download [CI-droid](https://github.com/societe-generale/ci-droid)  starter jar (the REST API part of it), and puts it with the proper config file, on top of a Java Docker image
 2. download [CI-droid-tasks-consumer](https://github.com/societe-generale/ci-droid-tasks-consumer/)  starter jar, and puts it with the proper config file, on top of a Java Docker image
 3. Using docker-compose, it starts :